 We ate at Don Fefe twice, again at the apartment owner’s recommendation plus convenience since it was just up the street from Antica Porta.
 Here’s what I wrote the first time: Dinner was good but odd.
 We got there a little after 7:00pm and when I told the guy at the door that we didn’t have reservations, he left and brought back another guy speaking rapid fire Italian, the gist of it being that the only place we could sit was in the bar area.
 I think he was trying to intimidate us and was surprised when we agreed.
 We shared a really good grilled vegie pizza + wine + another mille foglie, [which means a thousand leaves, a dessert made from a pastry filled with custard] all the while people watching and trying to figure out his [the manager’s?] system for rejecting people.

 The second time, we had moved back to Villa Betania and asked the concierge to make a reservation, partly to see if that made any difference.
 NOPE I wrote: Dinner last night was way more expensive than planned–54 euros– and while it was good, they weren’t any friendlier with the exception of the chef who personally brought us the mille foglie.
 The waiter made fun of me for ordering in Italian which baffled me.
 I thought trying to speak the language of the country you’re visiting was the polite things to do.
 Apparently not.

-My sister and I ate at Il Pandimonio for the first time in 2015 and as I wrote in my Places to Eat post, we had a wonderful meal especially the mixed appetizers which included a fabulous cauliflower souffle plus we had a great time talking to a couple from Boston.
+My sister and I ate at Il Pandimonio for the first time in 2015 and as I wrote in my Places to Eat post, we had a wonderful meal especially the mixed appetizers which included a fabulous cauliflower souffle.
+We also had a great time talking to a couple from Boston.
 So we brought my niece here in 2016.
 We loved our appetizers but thought the pasta was less than great.
 We liked the the meat balls with beans that my niece ordered much more than our pastas.